Student Handbook

 Students riding bicycles and motorcycles can park on campus.
 All bicycles and motorcycles must park in the designated areas.

-The Public Safety Department
+The Campus Safety Department

 - Acts as the first responder for all criminal incidents